appwrite/demo-almost-netflix-for-flutter/README.md

 Our `lib/providers` folder is where we create our `ChangeNotifiers` that allow observation and access across our app.

-For more information about the Provider library which we used can be found in the [documentation](https://pub.dev/packages/provider)
+More information about the Provider library we used can be found in their [documentation](https://pub.dev/packages/provider)

 ### `lib/screens`